“Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.”

 This quote exemplifies exactly why it’s important to pay attention and be intentional with how you spend your time.
 If you spend most of your time laying around, watching TV, aimlessly reacting to what happens to you in your life, you’re not going to be as happy and fulfilled as you could be if you intentionally did actions that moved you toward your goals.

-Specifically, there are 11 deadly habits that I think should be avoided if you want to lead a fulfilling life.
+Specifically, there are 11 habits that should be avoided if you want to lead a fulfilling life.

 1. Stop watching too much TV